Basic data reduction

 Time-based sampling

-In certain applications it is meaningful to sample elements in
+In certain applications it is meaningful to sample windows in time

-rather than the above counting windows formed by winagg().
-The
+than the above counting windows formed by winagg().
+The built-in

 winagg(s,size,stride), but the input parameters size and stride